 Easy!
 Not so much.
 In the course of the sophomore year, three of my car’s tires blew out, its brakes failed, and its alternator died.
 My run of bad luck seemed never-ending.
 Over and over, I had only pennies left by the end of the month and was only capable of saving about that much, too.
 I added a fourth job to my plate: freelance artist.
 Other unforeseen circumstances have shaken my budget as well.
 Car troubles cost me $800, but I won a $1,000 scholarship.
 My school charged me an unforeseen $900, but a story I wrote was purchased by a printing press for $500.
 I’d love if everything always went smoothly, but this is how things are in real life.
 Sometimes I worry about whether I’m going to meet my savings goals, but it would be MUCH more stressful to ignore them and realize in my last semester that I had come up short.

 So, if I could convey just one message to my friends—none of whom, as far as I am aware, have savings accounts—it would be this: don’t be afraid of budgeting, and don’t be afraid of finances.
 Make a budget.
 Be flexible.
 The relief, accomplishment, and the pride you’ll feel makes it all worth it.
 Meanwhile, I’m almost halfway through junior year, and I’ve saved $3,500.
 Right on track.

-A Florida native who grew up among the orange groves, Amy is pursuing majors in English and Theatre and a minor in Philosophy at Morningside College in Iowa.
+Amy is a Florida native who grew up among the orange groves.
+She is pursuing majors in English and Theatre and a minor in Philosophy at Morningside College in Iowa.